HitmanJJ/CCNA_Course_Notes/Course_Notes/IPv4_Addressing_Part1.md

 Example: 192.168.1.0/24 = THIS is a NETWORK ADDRESS.

 The NETWORK ADDRESS <ins>**cannot**</ins> be assigned to a HOST.
-A NETWORK ADDRESS is the FIRST ADDRESS of the network.
+The NETWORK ADDRESS is the FIRST ADDRESS of the network.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/53eafb43-2a6f-422c-af19-866946d78efa)